Yankee Stadium: Planning

-In 1998, Bronx Borough President Fernando Ferrer proposed spending $600 million in public money to add dozens of luxury boxes to the stadium, to improve highway and public transportation access, and to create a Yankee Village, with shops, restaurants, and a museum.
+In 1998, Bronx borough president Fernando Ferrer proposed spending $600 million in public money to add dozens of luxury boxes to the stadium, to improve highway and public transportation access, and to create a Yankee Village, with shops, restaurants, and a museum.
 Steinbrenner rejected this as well.
 That same year, Mayor Rudy Giuliani unveiled a plan to relocate the Yankees to the West Side Yard for a $1 billion stadium.
 However, with most of the funding coming from taxpayers, Giuliani tabled the proposal, fearing rejection in a citywide referendum.
-The West Side Stadium plan resurfaced in December 2001, and by January 2002, months after the September 11 attacks, Giuliani announced "tentative agreements" for both the New York Yankees and New York Mets to build new stadiums.
+The West Side Stadium plan resurfaced in December 2001, and by January 2002, four months after the September 11 attacks, Giuliani announced "tentative agreements" for both the New York Yankees and New York Mets to build new stadiums before departing the mayor's office at the stroke of midnight on January 1, 2002.
 He estimated that both stadiums would cost $2 billion, with city and state taxpayers contributing $1.2 billion.

-Michael Bloomberg, who succeeded Giuliani as mayor in 2002, called the former mayor's agreements "corporate welfare" and exercised the escape clause in the agreements to back out of both deals, saying that the city could not afford to build new stadiums for the Yankees and Mets.
+Michael Bloomberg, who succeeded Giuliani, called the former mayor's agreements "corporate welfare" and exercised the escape clause in the agreements to back out of both deals, saying that the city could not afford to build new stadiums for the Yankees and Mets.
 Bloomberg said that Giuliani had inserted a clause in this deal that loosened the teams' leases with the city and would allow the Yankees and Mets to leave the city on 60 days' notice to find a new home elsewhere if the city backed out of the agreement.
 At the time, Bloomberg said that publicly funded stadiums were a poor investment.
 Bloomberg's blueprint for the stadium was unveiled in 2004, at the same time as the plan for the Mets' new stadium, Citi Field.
 The final cost for the two stadiums was more than $3.1 billion; taxpayer subsidies accounted for $1.8 billion.